hsline918/Resources-Front-End-Beginner/README.md

 If you want to learn how to become a Front-End developer, you are in the right place!

 I will regularly update that list with new resources and links I found on the web.
 Don't hesitate to participate by sending a PR!
-Maybe your first on Github :)
+Maybe your first on Github.

 I'm using some emoticons to give you more information on these links.